DelroyGayle/KoolAIChess/TESTING.md

     28. a3 Nc7 29.
 Bc4 Nb5 30.
 Rcd2 a6 31.
 Rd3 Qd8 32.
 Nc5 Bxc5 33. dxc5 Rxd3 34.
     Rxd3 1/2-1/2
     ```
-    * That is, 34 moves ending with White's Rook move then the *Game Termination Marker 1/2-1/2*
+    * That is, 34 moves ending with White's Rook move then the *Game Termination Marker 1/2-1/2*<br>
+    Because of Black's Castling move in **No. 14.
+Bb3 O-O-O**; this game will also test that *Kool AI can Castle correctly!*
     * Run the program:

     * *The Output*